 oil on canvas, 90,5- 71 cm. - Winterthur, Oskar Reinhart Foundation

-The representation of the human figure facing the deep and almost infinite space is characteristic of Friedrich's oeuvre, who used this same effect in works as famous as “The monk by the sea” (1808-10), “The sea of fog” (1818) or “The cuirassier at the forest” (1813-14); but in this case the effect acquires a different meaning, more complex but definitely less dramatic.
+The representation of a human figure facing the deep and almost infinite space is characteristic of Friedrich, who used this same effect in works like “The monk by the sea” (1808-10), “The sea of fog” (1818) or “The Chasseur in the Forest” (1813-14); but in this case the effect acquires a different meaning, more complex but definitely less dramatic.
 In the previously mentioned paintings, the surrounding and even threatening space subjugates the human figures.
-In this work, however, Friedrich has granted to the protagonists of the picture the dominion of the powerful landscape, nothing strange if we consider that the represented figures are the painter himself and his close family.
-For this purpose, he has used a very elevated point of view, and he also delimited the vision of this space using the branches of two trees in the upper part of the picture.
-Despite all this, this space does not lose an inch of its strength, and it becomes the unquestionable protagonist of the composition, even over the three personages and the fantastic chalk cliffs.
+In this work, however, Friedrich gave the protagonists of the picture the dominion of the powerful landscape.
+For this purpose, the artist chose a very elevated point of view, delimiting the vision of this space using the branches of the two trees in the upper part of the picture.
+Despite all this, this space does not lose an inch of its strength, becoming the unquestionable protagonist of the composition, even over the three personages and the fantastic chalk cliffs.

 Text by G. Fernández, www.theartwolf.com